Maggie Nelson: Books

-The Red Parts (2007) and Jane: A Murder (2005) both contend with the murder of Nelson's aunt Jane near Ann Arbor, Michigan, in 1969.
-Jane: A Murder (2005) explores the nature of this haunting incident via a collage of poetry, prose, dream-accounts, and documentary sources, including local and national newspapers, related "true crime" books, and fragments from Jane's own diaries.
+Jane: A Murder (2005) and The Red Parts: Autobiography of a Trial (2007) contend with the 1969 murder of Nelson's aunt Jane near Ann Arbor, Michigan.
+Jane: A Murder explores the nature of the incident via a collage of poetry, prose, dream-accounts, and documentary sources, including local and national newspapers, related "true crime" books, and fragments from Jane's diaries.
 Part elegy, part memoir, detective story, part meditation on sexual violence, and part conversation between the living and the dead, Jane is widely recognized as having expanded the notion of what poetry can do—what kind of stories it can tell, and how it can tell them.
 It was a finalist for the PEN / Martha Albrand Award for the Art of the Memoir.

-The Red Parts: Autobiography of a Trial (2007) picks up where Jane left off, offering a prose account of the trial of a new suspect in Jane's murder 36 years after the fact.
-Written in plain, trenchant prose reminiscent of Joan Didion, The Red Parts is a coming of age story, a documentary account of a trial, and a provocative essay interrogating the American obsession with violence and missing white women, and the nature of grief, justice, and empathy.
+The Red Parts picks up where Jane left off, recounting the trial of a new suspect in Jane's murder 36 years after the fact.
+It is a coming-of-age story, a documentary account of a trial, and an interrogation of the American obsession with violence and missing white women and the nature of grief, justice, and empathy.

+In On Freedom (2021), Nelson returned to criticism, responding to the American right's claim to the concept of "freedom," while the left has turned increasingly toward "a discourse about when and how certain transgressions in art should be 'called out' and 'held accountable,' with the twist that now the so-called left is often cast—rightly or wrongly—in the repressive, punitive position".
+Through the lenses of art, drugs, sex, and climate, Nelson makes a case for the liberal claim to freedom.

 Nelson's collections of poetry include Something Bright, Then Holes (2007), The Latest Winter (2003), and Shiner (2001).